SDP-2024/pool-ball-tracker/README.md

 ## **📌 Overview**

-This project performs **pool ball and table detection** with **real-time stereo video stitching** using OpenCV.
+This project performs real-time **pool ball and table detection** using OpenCV.
 It supports camera calibration, image undistortion, and real-time processing of frames from two cameras.

 ## **🚀 Features**

-- **Stereo Image Stitching**: Merges frames from camera 1 and camera 2 into a seamless panoramic image.
 - **Camera Calibration & Undistortion**: Uses pre-calibrated parameters to correct lens distortions.
 - **Ball Detection**: Detects and highlights balls in the stitched image, identifying their colors.
 - **Table Detection**: Detects a pool table and highlights the perimeter.